Aliyun Bailian (5): Qwen-TTS for Multilingual Voice

 language="en".
 Voices likeEricshine here. - Cantonese text in Traditional Chinese →

-language="zh-yue", voiceSunnyorLily. - Mixed CJK + English (the common case for tech narration) → leave language unset, the model handles code-switch surprisingly well.
+language="zh-yue", voiceSunnyorLily. - Mixed CJK + English (common in tech narration): leave the language unset; the model handles code-switching surprisingly well.

-Tip: For dialect work, always A/B against native speakers before launch.
-Qwen-TTS Cantonese is good but not perfect on tones — a one-syllable tone error in Cantonese can change the meaning entirely.
+Tip: For dialect work, always A/B test against native speakers before launch.
+Qwen-TTS Cantonese is good but not perfect on tones—a one-syllable tone error can completely change the meaning.

-The docs list SSML support but are quiet about which tags actually behave.
+The docs list SSML support but don’t specify which tags work.
 From experience:

 <break time="500ms"/>— works.
 Use for pauses between sentences in marketing copy.<emphasis level="strong">— works.<prosody rate="slow">— works.slow,medium,fast, or numeric percentage.<prosody pitch="...">— works for relative changes (e.g.+10%).<say-as interpret-as="digits">— works for phone numbers, codes, dates.<phoneme>— partial.
 Tone-marked pinyin is more reliable than IPA on Chinese.<voice>— does NOT work.
 You cannot mid-utterance switch voice.
 Use separate calls and concatenate.

 Marketing scripts are long.
-The pattern for a 60-second voiceover:
+Here’s the pattern for a 60-second voiceover:

 | |